Applications open early January β€’ Close March 15

 Bee Buddies classroom kit from Crown Bees

-What’s included: A simple, classroom-friendly kit that supports student-led observation, care, and seasonal learning.
+What’s included: A simple, classroom-friendly kit that supports student observation, care, and seasonal learning.

 How Bee Buddies Works

-A clear flow helps teachers plan and helps students feel ownership from day one.
+A clear flow helps teachers plan and helps students care from day one.

 1